Inquilab Zindabad: History

 Hindustan Socialist Republican Association, and the slogan of Communist Consolidation as well as a slogan of the All India Azad Muslim Conference.

-In April 1929, this slogan was raised by Bhagat Singh and his associate B. K. Dutt who had shouted this after bombing the Central Legislative Assembly in Delhi.
+In April 1929, this slogan was raised by Bhagat Singh and his associate Batukeshwar Dutt who had shouted this after bombing the Central Legislative Assembly in Delhi.

 Later, for the first time in an open court, this slogan was raised in June 1929 as part of their joint statement at the High Court in Delhi.

-Since then, it became one of the rallying cries of the Indian independence movement.
+Since then, it became one of the rallying cries of the Indian independence movement, with which the phrase has been most identified.
 In Indian political novels chronicling the independence movement, a pro-independence sentiment is often characterized by characters shouting this slogan.